 While online applications are preferred, you can still lodge a paper visa application at the Embassy (see below: How to lodge a paper visa application)

 Guides to assist you to create an immiAccount, lodge a visa application, upload supporting documents and make a payment are available at the Help tab for immiAccount

 If the guides do not assist solve your problem, techincal support for immiAccount problems is available here

-Both airline operators and Iranian authorities are aware that a visa label is no longer required for travel to Australia, including for departure from Iran.
+Both airline operators and Iranian authorities are aware that a visa label is no longer issued for travel to Australia, including for departure from Iran.
 However, you should carry your visa grant notice with you in case you are asked to produce details of your visa.

 Paper visa applications can only be lodged at the Australian Embassy in Tehran by courier or post.
 We recommend that you use an international courier company and not postal services such as registered mail, pre-paid post or express delivery, as mail from other countries (including from Australia) is subject to Iranian Customs and cannot be cleared by the Embassy.
 Items sent by overseas postal services are usually held in Iranian Customs for one month before being returned to sender.

 To lodge an application by post or courier you must use the Embassy's street address listed below: